-Dulcie Evonne September, the second eldest daughter of Jakobus and Susan September was born in 1935 and grew up in Gleemore, a section of Athlone (a suburb in Cape Town).
+Dulcie Evonne September, the second eldest daughter of Jakobus and Susan September was born on the 20th August 1935 in Royal rd, Maitland and grew up on the Klipfontein Mission Station (up to Std 4) and then moved to live with family in Gleemoor, a section of Athlone (a suburb in Cape Town).
 It was here that she developed her social conscience and political commitment to the struggle for national liberation, democracy and social justice.

 September began her primary schooling at Klipfontein Methodist Mission, near Cape Town’s International Airport.
 Later, among the first group of pupils to attend Athlone High School, her political consciousness was raised by a number of her teachers who were active in civic and political organisations.
 Halfway through Standard Eight (Grade Ten), her father decided to put an end to her formal schooling.
 However, September persevered and attended evening classes, and at the end of 1952 passed her Standard Eight exams.

-In September’s first year of teaching, Elizabeth van der Heyden (a close friend), recruited her as member of the newly established Cape Peninsula Students’ Union (CPSU), an affiliate of the Unity Movement of South Africa.
+In September’s first year of teaching, Elizabeth van der Heyden (a close friend), recruited her as member of the newly established Cape Peninsula Students’ Union (CPSU), an affiliate of the Non European Unity Movement of South Africa (NEUM).
 The CPSU aimed at overcoming racial divisions and forging unity and solidarity among students of different cultural backgrounds.

 In 1957, she joined the Cape Peninsula Students' Union, an affiliate of the Unity Movement of South Africa.
 During the 1950’s education had become one of the principal terrains of struggle, due to the imposition of Bantu Education, as it stood to debase higher education and professions, by submitting them to the ideology of apartheid.